Loading

 An APO will:

-If you have Australian supporters who want to support you, they should contact an APO.
+If you know Australians who want to support you, they should contact an APO.

-If you do not know people in Australia who can support you, but believe you meet all other CSP eligibility requirements, contact an APO directly.
+If you do not know who can support you, but believe you meet all other CSP eligibility requirements, contact an APO directly.

 APOs may be able to match you with members of the Australian community interested in supporting people in humanitarian need.

 We only grant a certain number of visas under the CSP every year.
-The CSP is heavily oversubscribed.
-Processing may take eight years or more.
+The CSP is overcapacity and processing may take up to 8 years.
 All applicants should expect lengthy processing times.

 All applicants under the CSP must meet the visa criteria.
-They must also satisfy public interest criteria for character, security and health before we can grant them a visa.
+They must also satisfy public interest criteria for character, security and health requirements.

 CSP English language requirements

-Primary applicants must demonstrate adequate English skills which we will assess as part of the interview process.
-We will ask the primary applicant to answer a few questions in English without help from the interpreter.
+Primary applicants must demonstrate adequate English skills, which we will assess as part of the interview process.
+We will ask the primary applicant to answer a number of questions in English without help from the interpreter.
 These questions assess whether the primary applicant has adequate spoken English for independent daily living and employment, including workplace safety.

 An interpreter will be available at the interview to help with answering all other interview questions.